 If mold is untreated, it has the potential to cause toxic mold syndrome, which is believed to be caused by mold allergy.
 Many times, people ignore black mold symptoms because they are unaware of the cause.
 They believe their seasonal allergies are acting up; they have the flu, etc. This can lead to even more serious physical and neurological issues.

 Whether experiencing black mold health symptoms or not, when any type of mold is discovered in a home, it’s important to take immediate steps.
 Always wear protective gear when near suspected mold to avoid exasperating health problems, and contact a professional to assist with removing mold.

 Where Does Black Mold Grow in Homes?

-Preventing toxic black mold in your home is a matter of controlling the moisture levels and keeping your home dry.
-Fix leaks in the walls, roof, gutters and plumbing pipes, keep indoor humidity at 30-50%, prevent condensation by reducing humidity and ventilate appliances that generate moisture.
-For repairs, use mold-resistant paint, drywall and sheetrock.
-More black mold prevention tips are available here.
+One way to keep your health and home protected is to prevent mold growth in the first place.
+Preventing toxic black mold in your home is a matter of controlling the moisture levels and keeping your home generally dry.
+Fix water damage or leaks in the walls, roof, gutters, and plumbing pipes quickly, keep the indoor humidity level at 30-50%, prevent condensation by reducing humidity, and ventilate appliances that generate heat and moisture.
+For repairs, use mold-resistant paint, drywall, and sheetrock.

 Mold can begin growing in your home as soon as it gets wet.
 Because of this, adequate ventilation is the first step to preventing mold growth.
 By flood-proofing your property and maintaining adequate airflow throughout the indoor environment, you’ll prevent moisture from becoming trapped, and thus, hidden mold from developing.

 If you notice a musty smell or see any discoloration of the walls in your home, don’t ignore it.
 Take the necessary steps to prevent further black mold exposure before it becomes an issue that requires professional remediation.
 Prevention will save you time and money on future repairs.